yani82/yani82/README.md

 - :mortar_board: Flatiron School graduate and Tally Up fellow
 - :computer: I’ve completed modules for Ruby, Sinatra, Ruby on Rails, JavaScript and React/Redux
 - :earth_asia: I’m looking to collaborate on anything that helps me master Ruby and JavaScript languages (open to learn more), and a plus would be if it's a project that contributes back to the betterment of society, social issues, the environment, equity, equality, end of poverty, et al
-- 🤔 I’m looking for help with anything related to JavaScript, React/Redux, networking, and preparing for my job search
+- 🤔 I’m looking for help with anything related to JavaScript, React/Redux, practicing algorithms and preparing for tech interviews
 - 💬 Ask me just about anything!
 - :hibiscus: Pronouns: she/her
 - :airplane: Fun fact: American born, Malaysian bred, transitioning from travel to tech, a mom who's striving to provide the best for her toddler and new born baby